Join the Newsletter to Keep Reading

 Fair value less costs of disposal

 Entities follow the guidance in IFRS 13 Fair Value Measurement to determine the asset’s fair value.
-After that, entities also deduct costs of disposal from the fair value.
+After determining the fair value, entities subsequently deduct costs of disposal from the fair value.
 Examples are legal costs, stamp duty, costs of removing the asset and other appropriate costs.

 Value in use